stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/analyses/integrative-analysis/README.md

 ## Folder content

 This folder contains a script tasked to integrate the samples across the project.
+For single-sample cohorts, however, this module should be skipped.

 The script named `custom-seurat-functions.R` is from [CellGen Programme Template Notebooks](https://github.com/cellgeni/notebooks).